mavnn/NuGetPlus/readme.md

 As a 'meta-goal' we aim to be a dropin replacement, respecting things like nuget.config files in the same way as the official NuGet clients (with an exception for where those clients are subject to bugs).

 At this time, goals 1-4 are officially supported.
+5 only supports solution wide restore at this point, which it does in an efficient manner.

 There is a blog post that contains [more explaination on the project aims](http://mikehadlow.blogspot.co.uk/2013/06/guest-post-working-around-fnuget.html).

 ## Command line options available for ngp.exe

-    --action <string>: Specify an action: Install, Remove, Restore or Update --projectfile <string>: Path to project file to update.
+    --action <string>: Specify an action: Install, Remove, Restore, Update and SolutionRestore --file <string>: Path to project or solution file to update.
     --packageid <string>: NuGet package id for action.
     --version <string>: Optional specific version of package.